-In 2022, the AGROFERT Group will continue to fulfil its strategic priorities, including the achievement of business objectives, caring for employees and their development and creating personnel reserves for executive positions.
+In 2023, the AGROFERT Group will continue to fulfill its strategic priorities, including the achievement of business objectives and caring for employees and their development.

-Thanks to the above, the Board of Directors of AGROFERT, a.s., is convinced that the 2022 activities will contribute to maintaining the continuity of positive developments of the entire Group's business.
-The 2022 business activities are intended to support sustainable development of the business activities of individual Group companies and to defend the Group's leading positions in the domestic market, as well as in other Central European markets.
+Thanks to the above, the Board of Directors of AGROFERT, a.s., is convinced that the 2023 activities will contribute to maint aining the continuity of positive developments of the entire Group's business.
+The 2023 business activities are intended to support sustainable development of the business activities of individual Group companies and to defend the Group's leading positions in the domestic market, as well as in other Central European markets.